fa-berna/pytrivia/README.md

 # PyTrivia

 **Pytrivia** is a quiz game that tests your general knowledge through questions that range across 10 different categories.
+It is built based on Will Fry's free to use Trivia API (https://trivia.willfry.co.uk/).
+Its questions are procedurally generated and user generated.

+## How the game works

 You start the game with a **score** of 1 and the game is over whenever your score reaches 0.
 You start with a **streak count** of 0 and 1 point is added for each consecutive correct answer to a normal round question.
 Each time you answer incorrectly in a normal round, the streak count is reset to 0.